 Hopefully, this will help you to pick a cryptocurrency payment processor and answer the question, “How to accept Bitcoin (& other crypto payments) on Shopify?”

-If you’re interested, I also have a guide on the 7 best payment gateways for online stores.
+If you’re interested, we also have a guide on the 7 best payment gateways for online stores.

 If you have any questions, don’t hesitate to leave a comment.